agalue/opennms-drift-kubernetes/serverless/README.md

 kubectl apply -f https://raw.githubusercontent.com/agalue/OpenNMS-Kafka-Converter/master/k8s-converter.yaml
 ```

+> NOTE: Make sure the `INSTANCE_ID` has not been changed on your OpenNMS Pod, as the above yaml assumes it should be `OpenNMS`.

 ### Create a Slack WebHook

 Follow the Slack API [documentation](https://api.slack.com/incoming-webhooks) to create a Webhook to send messages to a given channel.